 “It can be easy to dismiss fundraisers around the holidays as ‘one more thing’ and not really take it to heart,” Speaker said.
 “But I’ve seen students walk in with the weight of the world on their shoulders when a counselor calls them in, and I’ve seen them stand up just a little bit straighter on their way out.”

 Fran Kremer, counselor, helps distribute the gift cards and enjoys brightening up a student’s holiday season.

 “It would be fantastic if more people got involved by donating any way they can,” Kremer said.
 “The more donations we have, the more students we can help.”

 She said this small act of kindness can make a massive difference.

 “It’s a nice way to share the holiday spirit and help out some students,” Kremer said.
 “The students are very appreciative of the extra support, and it can help make their holidays a lot better.”

-Rutaiba Siddiqui, sophomore, is a Staff Reporter for the Marquette Messenger.
+Rutaiba Siddiqui, sophomore, is the Social Media Editor of Instagram for the Marquette Messenger.
 This will be her first full year on staff.
-In her free time, she likes to...
+In her free...

 Emilia Foley, junior, is an Illustrator for the Marquette Messenger.
 This will be her first full year on staff.
-Outside of news production, Emilia is an...
+Outside of news production, Emmie is an...